 A handful of attractive Micro Four Thirds cameras offer weather sealing, including the popular Olympus OM-D EM-1 Mark II and video-centric Panasonic Lumix GH5.
-Fujifilm’s high-end offerings like the X-T2 offer weather sealing, and they have a number of great lenses with weather sealing as well.
-Sony is slightly less promotional than other brands about the toughness of its mirrorless cameras, but many outdoor photographers we know use the crop sensor Sony a6500 and full-frame Sony a7R II.
+Fujifilm’s high-end offerings like the X-T2 and new X-H1 offer weather sealing, and they have a number of great lenses with weather sealing as well.
+Sony is slightly less promotional than other brands about the toughness of its mirrorless cameras, but many outdoor photographers we know use the crop sensor Sony a6500 and full-frame Sony a7R III.
 Both are listed as being dust- and moisture-resistant.

-Nikon is unique in creating the only “waterproof” mirrorless camera (if there is such a thing) in the 1 AW1.
+Nikon was unique in creating the only “waterproof” mirrorless camera (if there is such a thing) in the 1 AW1.
 Other models offer resistance to moisture and dust but prolonged exposure or submersion certainly is not recommended.
 If you read user reviews closely even of the 1 AW1 or other “waterproof” cameras, anything can happen, and damage from the elements always is a possibility.
 The 1 AW1 has been discontinued by Nikon which is why we left it off of this list, but if you do some searching, you’ll likely able to find one used.
 All things considered, we are strongly in favor of weather sealing and proofing as it takes the headache away from shooting outside with expensive gear.
 Many professional photographers depend on it heavily.